treasure-data/digdag/digdag-docs/src/command_reference.rst

 Digdag provides basic secret management that can be used to securely provide e.g. passwords and api keys etc to operators.

 Secrets are handled separately from normal workflow parameters and are stored encrypted by the server.
+Local secrets are stored in the user home directory.

 .. code-block:: console